-- Ali Curung: 100% of clients were supported with accommodation.
+ACTIVITIES IMPLEMENTATION Enhanced the support provided to women and children, ensuring their safety and wellbeing in Ali Curung and Elliott • Ali Curung: 100% of clients were supported with accommodation.
 Approximately 85% of clients were supported with a safety plan and/or a support plan.
-With some women being evacuated from the community and not requiring a safety plan and others visiting the community - Elliott 43.2% of clients were supported with accommodation.
+With some women being evacuated from the community and not requiring a • Educated clients on safety plans and their importance safety plan and others visiting the community Partnered with community services for additional support options • Elliott 43.2% of clients were supported with accommodation.
 Approximately 43.2% of clients were supported with a safety plan and/or a support.
-Some of the women were evacuated from the community.
-Some women didn't want a safety plan despite being encouraged - Others: Women were visiting the community and would not be available to participate in one.
+Some of the women were evacuated Regularly assessed and adjusted safety and support plans from the community.
+Some women didn't want a safety plan despite being encouraged • Others: Women were visiting the community and would not be available to participate in one.
 Supporting clients with housing forms part of their safety plan removing themselves from DV and time out from family situation